Regarding surveys and polls, only a handful of names come to mind. Two helpful names are SurveyMonkey and Microsoft Forms.

 In comparison, SurveyMonkey provides more details about user responses.
-In the paid version, you can export all data in XLS, CSV, PPT, PDF, PNG, and SPSS format.
+In the paid version, you can export data.
 It also categorizes the user responses into the following three sections:

-- Question Summary (responses of all users are displayed on each question)
+- Question Summary (answers of all users are displayed for each question)

 - Insights and Data Trends (provides information about total responses, completion rate, and time spent on each question in graphical format)

 - Individual Responses (responses from each user are visualized separately)